dreamsxin/phalcon7-docs/zh/api/Phalcon_Cache_Backend_Memcached.rst

 .. role:: raw-html(raw)
    :format: html

-:raw-html:`<a href="https://github.com/dreamsxin/cphalcon7/blob/master/ext/cache/backend/libmemcached.c" class="btn btn-default btn-sm">Source on GitHub</a>`
+:raw-html:`<a href="https://github.com/dreamsxin/cphalcon7/blob/master/ext/cache/backend/memcached.c" class="btn btn-default btn-sm">Source on GitHub</a>`

-Allows to cache output fragments, PHP data or raw data to a libmemcached backend  This adapter uses the special memcached key "_PHCM" to store all the keys internally used by the adapter
+Allows to cache output fragments, PHP data or raw data to a memcached backend  This adapter uses the special memcached key "_PHCM" to store all the keys internally used by the adapter

 .. code-block:: php